 18. The National Report of a Contracting Party at following meetings, while still being a standalone report, should highlight updated information on matters covered in the previous reports, noting significant changes in national nuclear safety laws, regulations and practices.
 It should also address safety issues that have been identified in the Contracting Party's previous report or that have arisen since the previous report.
 In particular, it should address progress in safety improvements at existing nuclear installations.
-It should address any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties and to specific topics identified at the Organizational Meeting.
-Finally, Contracting Parties are encouraged also to address international review mission results in their National Reports, where applicable and appropriate, including recommendations and follow-up actions.
+It should address any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties and to specific topics identified at the Organizational Meeting as well as any Suggestions or Challenges summarized in the Country Review Report for that Contracting Party at the previous Review Meeting.
+Finally, Contracting Parties are strongly encouraged to address international peer review mission results in their National Reports, where applicable and appropriate, including recommendations and follow-up actions.